-In its constant mission to support Windows 10 with major overhauls (it’s even supporting older updates), Microsoft has shifted its attention towards development of Redstone 5, or the Windows 10 October 2018 Update – now that the Windows 10 April 2018 Update, previously known as Redstone 4, has been released.
+In its constant mission to support Windows 10 with major overhauls, Microsoft has shifted its attention towards development of Redstone 5, or the Windows 10 October 2018 Update – now that the Windows 10 April 2018 Update, previously known as Redstone 4, has been released.

 Just like past Windows 10 releases, the Windows 10 October 2018 Update is brings a ton of new and exciting features to freshen up your PC experience.
 With features like a Windows 10 News app and improved phone integration, Windows 10 Redstone 5 is going to revolutionize the way we use our Windows 10 PCs.

 The Windows 10 October 2018 Update also brings some improvements to Windows Mixed Reality and even some Hololens improvements.
 If this sounds attractive, you’ll be happy to know that the Windows 10 October 2018 Update is available now.

 So, now that you can download and install the Windows 10 October 2018 Update, we thought it was about time to jump into all the details.
 So, keep this page bookmarked and we’ll update it with any new information that comes our way.